Chymyst/chymyst-core/docs/other_work.md

 Do not start by reading academic papers if you never studied Join Calculus - you will be unnecessarily confused.
 All Join Calculus papers I've seen are written in an obscure jargon and are intended for advanced computer scientists.

-As another comparison, here is some code taken from [this tutorial](http://research.microsoft.com/en-us/um/people/fournet/papers/join-tutorial.pdf), written in academic Join Calculus notation:
+As another comparison, here is some code in academic join calculus notation, taken from [this tutorial](http://research.microsoft.com/en-us/um/people/fournet/papers/join-tutorial.pdf):

 <img alt="def newVar(v0) def put(w) etc." src="academic_join_calculus_2.png" width="400" />